taronaeo/CTF-NYP-DEC-2023/web/genshincode.md

 'password'
 ```

-4. Change the `logged_in` field to `True` and sign the new JWT token with the same key.
+4. Change the `logged_in` field to `True` and sign the new Flask session token with the same key.

 ```sh
 $ flask-unsign --sign --cookie "{'logged_in':True}" --secret password